Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Introduction

 For surface-piercing bodies, the free-surface limit becomes unavoidable.
 The waterline contour contributes directly to the potential and must be evaluated at $z=0$ \citep{baar_developments_1988}.
-Classic flat ship theory \citep{tuck_low-aspect-ratio_1975} prioritized practical prediction of wave resistance and hull pressure for high-speed, shallow-draft vessels, often using analytic or semi-analytic models and empirical corrections (e.g., spray) to match experiments, \citep{cole_simple_1988}.
-However, the singularity in the free-surface Green's function at $z\to 0$ was not fully resolved, and direct evaluation of the waterline contribution remains problematic.
-The persistent difficulty of evaluating the free-surface Green's function led to the development of the Neumann-Michell theory \citep{noblesse_neumannmichell_2013}, which avoids evaluation on $z=0$ using an implicit iterative scheme.
-Notably, Neumann-Michell theory was developed after the classic flat ship work, highlighting that the fundamental issues remain unresolved.
-This method sidesteps the $z\to 0$ singularity but sacrifices the directness and efficiency of explicit kernel representations.
+Classic flat ship theories were developed to predict the pressure on high-speed, shallow-draft vessels (with $z\approx 0$) but these are high Froude number approximations, not exact solutions, and do not automatically regularize the singular wave energy at the body waterline \citep{tuck_low-aspect-ratio_1975,cole_simple_1988}.
+The singular energy is integrable and labeled as ``spray drag'' by these methods, but the singularity remains unresolved.
+The persistent difficulty of evaluating the potential at $z=0$ motivated the development of the Neumann-Michell theory which uses an implicit iterative scheme for the potential to avoid the evaluation entirely \citep{noblesse_neumannmichell_2013}.
+However, this reformulation still uses an explicit truncation of the high wavenumber content to avoid the underlying singular behavior, which therefore remains unresolved.

-This paper addresses the $z\to 0$ limit with an emphasis on obtaining meaningful finite energy free-surface predictions.
-The first contribution is analytical: Section~\ref{sec:point_source_asymptotics} identifies the limiting wave elevation spectrum $S_\zeta(k^*)\sim 1/|z|$ stated above via stationary-phase analysis; Section~\ref{sec:line_integrated_kernels} then develops a modified flat-ship model for $z\approx 0$, deriving the elliptic spanwise distribution of source strength that arises from the constant-downwash condition.
-The leading order flat-ship potential \textit{is} the waterline contribution, but analytic integration replaces the divergent spectrum with a finite $S_\zeta(k)\sim 1/k^{3/2}$ even on $z=0$.
-The second contribution is numerical: Section~\ref{sec:fast_evaluator} develops a practical evaluator for both point and line kernels using contour deformation adapted to the non-analytic Kelvin phase, achieving $10^4$--$10^5$ speedup over direct quadrature while preserving the wave energy.
-The new flat-ship theory is then used to study the wave elevation and wave drag generated by a rectangular planform on $z=0$ as a function of the length and beam based Froude-number.
-An open-source Julia implementation is provided for reproducibility.
+This paper addresses this gap by establishing a well-posed, finite-energy formulation of the linear free-surface problem in the $z\to 0$ limit while retaining the explicit Green's function framework.
+The first contribution of this paper, after introducing the Kelvin Green's function and revisiting the divergence in the point-source spectrum in Section~\ref{sec:point_source_asymptotics}, is analytically developing the elliptic spanwise line kernel which naturally regularizes this divergence in Section~\ref{sec:line_integrated_kernels}.
+The second contribution is the development of a fast and robust numerical evaluator for both kernels in Section~\ref{sec:fast_evaluator} with an open-source Julia implementation \citep{weymouth_kelvinflatship_2026}.
+Finally, Section~\ref{sec:results} demonstrates the resulting wave fields and wave resistance of a rectangular flat-ship planform at $z=0$ across a range of Froude numbers.